 VP owns a sizeable Business Park providing a mixture of industrial and office buildings as well as supporting facilities including gymnasium, swim centre, child care centre, children's play centre and cafe.
 Abacus jointly controls the venture with the other partner under the terms of Unitholders Agreement and requires unanimous consent for all major decisions over the relevant activities.

-Abacus has received distributions for the year ended 30 June 2017 of \$2.0 million (2016: \$1.0 million).
+Abacus' share of distributions (including capital distributions) for the year ended 30 June 2018 was \$7.2 million (2017: \$2.0 million).